dankerrigan/riak-data-migrator/README.md

 Caveats:
 ------------------------
+ - When backing up
--This app depends on the key listing operation in the Riak client which is slow on a good day.
+ - This app depends on the key listing operation in the Riak client which is slow on a good day.
--The Riak memory backend bucket listing operating tends to timeout if any significant amount of data exists.
+ - The Riak memory backend bucket listing operating tends to timeout if any significant amount of data exists.
 In this case, you have to explicitly specify the buckets you need want to dump using the ```-f``` option to specify a line-delimited list of buckets in a file.

 Version Notes:
 ------------------------
 0.2.5
--Added option to dump a subset of keys
+ - Added option to dump a subset of keys

 0.2.4
--Verbose status output is now default
+ - Verbose status output is now default
--Added option to turn off verbose output
+ - Added option to turn off verbose output
--Logging of final status
+ - Logging of final status

 0.2.3
--Changed internal message passing between threads from Riak Objects to Events for Dump, Load and Copy operations but not Delete.
+ - Changed internal message passing between threads from Riak Objects to Events for Dump, Load and Copy operations but not Delete.
--Added the capability to transfer data directly between clusters -Added the capability to copy a single bucket into a new bucket for the Load or Copy operations.
+ - Added the capability to transfer data directly between clusters
+ - Added the capability to copy a single bucket into a new bucket for the Load or Copy operations.
--Changed log level for retry attempts (but not max retries reached) to warn vs error.
+ - Changed log level for retry attempts (but not max retries reached) to warn vs error.

 0.2.2
--Changed message passing for Dump partially to Events -Added logic to count the number of value not founds (ie 404s) when reading -Added summary output for value not founds
+ - Changed message passing for Dump partially to Events
+ - Added logic to count the number of value not founds (ie 404s) when reading

-< 0.2.1 Ancient History
+ - Added summary output for value not founds